 Now let's look at the other possibility: that your initial choice is incorrect.

 Only one time out of three is your first choice going to be correct (in the following diagrams, we'll say that your choice is the red door).
 That means that the remaining times, your initial choice is going to be the wrong door.
-As we said earlier, you’re going to choose the wrong door 2/3 of the time.
-And, as we said earlier, that means that 2/3 of the time, the other two doors (taken together) hide the prize.
-Now look at figure five:
+As we said earlier:

 In the diagram, you can see that your initial choice is wrong: there is no prize there.
 And you can see that the prize is hidden by one of the remaining doors (in this figure, the central one).
-In this case, Monty Hall has no choice in what door to open for you—he has to open the rightmost door, because that’s the only one of the two that does not hide the prize3.
+In this case, Monty Hall has no choice in what door to open for you — he has to open the rightmost door, because that's the only one of the two that does not hide the prize 4.

 This leaves your initial choice, which is incorrect; and the remaining door, which hides the prize.
 We've already determined that your initial choice will be incorrect 2/3 of the time (it is those times we are looking at here).
 We've shown how that means (if it needed to be explained at all) that 2/3 of the time, the prize will be behind one of those two other doors.
 But in showing you which of those two doors does not hide the prize, Monty Hall has told you which does: the only one left.
 Keep thinking of the two doors, in aggregate, as having a 2/3 probability of hiding the prize.
 Now imagine that you know (and you do) which of the two doesn't.
 You can still think of the probabilities in aggregate — 2/3 — but now eliminate one possible choice.
 You might say that the remaining door “inherits” the probability of the eliminated door — so now for that one door, the probability of it being the door which hides the prize is 2/3.

 Your initial choice has only one chance in three of being right — this remaining door has two chances in three.